-If you know that you are dropping some rows and columns from your dataset, add these transformation steps early in your recipe.
+If you know that you are deleting some rows and columns from your dataset, add these transformation steps early in your recipe.
 This reduction simplifies working with the content through the application and, at execution, speeds the processing of the remaining valid data.
 Since you may be executing your job multiple times before it is finalized, it should also speed your development process.

 - To delete columns:

 To delete rows: The following example removes all rows that lack a value for the